realhugn/go-dump/README.md

 ## Usage

-To use the Go Dump Tool, run the following command:
+To use the Go-Dumper, run the following command:
 ```sh
 ./go-dump --config /path/to/config.yaml
 ```